We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 - Available on all PingAura plans with no extra tier restrictions

-A clear roadmap is already in motion: upcoming write tools will let you trigger audits and generate articles directly via your AI assistant, turning the MCP Server into a full-cycle optimisation engine.
+Write tools are coming soon.
+They will let you trigger audits and create articles from your AI assistant.
+This turns the MCP Server into a full optimization engine.

 For the full release details, see the MCP Server & API Keys changelog.